CHETAN1KUKREJA/AI-in-Metaverse/README.md

 To test multi-step planning, a agent input state update is necessary.

-I build a very basic simulate tool for the agent input state.
+I build a very basic simulate tool for the agent input state. ~~(Game Engineering team aren't fast enough, software simulation would be better for now :/ )~~

 `Qwen/Qwen2.5-14B-Instruct` is used for planning and `Qwen/Qwen2.5-7B-Instruct` for summaizing.
 This is the most balanced conbination for now.
 Less powerful model will lead to a terriable planing and summaizing.
 More powerful model will cost more time.